-The PK General Purpose Machine Gun (GPMG) is a highly respected weapon that was added to the Soviet Army arsenal to replace the aging RP46 system.
-The PK was chambered to fire the same 7.62mm round that was and continues to be common throughout Russian supply depots and in former Soviet-supported states and clients.
+The PK General Purpose Machine Gun (GPMG) was a highly regarded weapon that was added to the Soviet Army's arsenal to replace the aging RP46 system.
+The PK's chamber fires the same 7.62mm cartridges that are common in all Russian depots and former Soviet-backed countries and customers.

 1,193 mm (46.97 in)

 Gas powered; open the latch

 PKT - Vehicle variant

 PKMS - Heavy duty model; tripod mount; capable of using night vision goggles.

 M84 - PK Manufactured under license in Serbia by Zastava Arms.

 M86 - PKT manufactured by Zastava Arms under license in Serbia.